How to Sell Your Idea for a TV Show

 Now here's the bad news—they've probably heard your idea before.
 That said, there's still a chance that your idea might be completely new, or it might be a new take on an old idea that an executive would be willing to consider.

 Now it's time to come up with your pitch.
-It refers to what you plan to tell a potential buyer about your project to interest him enough to make him want to buy it.
+Pitch refers to what you plan to tell a potential buyer about your project to interest them enough to make them want to buy it.

 Your pitch should be tight, no more than 10 to 15 minutes.
 It should include enough information that clearly explains your idea while simultaneously getting your listener excited about the concept.
 You might want also to consider coming up with a shorter two-minute "elevator pitch" version.
 In other words, this the amount of time it might take you to pitch your idea if you just happened to find yourself in an elevator with the right person.
 It's always good to have an elevator pitch in your arsenal in case you ever need it.

 Consider Hiring an Agent

 No matter what type of show you've come up with, trying to get an agent to represent you and your idea is always a good first step.
-Having an agent comes in handy because he can lead you to the exact person you need to sit down with—the person who has the power to purchase your idea.
+Having an agent comes in handy because they can lead you to the exact person you need to sit down with—the person who has the power to purchase your idea.
 An agent can also narrow down the list of potential buyers by focusing on people and companies that specialize in producing exactly the type of idea you've generated.